Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

             println("This line will never be executed")
         }

-        // Waits for job1 to start before canceling it job1Started.await()
+        // Waits for the coroutine to start before canceling it jobStarted.await()

-        // Cancels the coroutine, so delay() throws a CancellationException job1.cancel()
+        // Cancels the coroutine, so delay() throws a CancellationException job.cancel()

-        // async returns a Deferred handle, which inherits from Job val job2 = async {
-            // If the coroutine is canceled before its body starts executing,
-            // this line may not be printed println("The second coroutine has started")

-            try {
-                // Equivalent to delay(Duration.INFINITE)
-                // Suspends until this coroutine is canceled awaitCancellation()

-            } catch (e: CancellationException) {
-                println("The second coroutine was canceled")
-                throw e
-            }
-        }
-        job2.cancel()
     }
     // Coroutine builders such as withContext() or coroutineScope()
     // wait for all child coroutines to complete,